Martian-Technologies/Logic-Graph-Creator/docs/systems.md

 ### Renderers

-Renderers are made to interface with both the windowing library and the backend. `BlockContainerView` takes a renderer as a template argument.
+Renderers are made to interface with both the windowing library and the backend. `CircuitView` takes a renderer as a template argument.

 ### Tools

 Tools are mannaged by the tool mannager which deals with swapping and registering tools for a view.
-You can create tools by inheriting `BlockContainerTool`.
+You can create tools by inheriting `CircuitTool`.

 ## QT